 Upon completion of the recordings, one of Disney's executives, Frank G. Wells, passed away.
 He was Rob's contact with the company and an ardent supporter.
 His absence was very sensible and immediately after his departure the label's managers buried the album and did not agree to release it on the grounds that the album did not contain any "single" song and claimed that the album would fail in sales.
 The band members who saw their careers go down the drain even before they started, were getting back to routine and working in casual jobs.

 But Rob did not say desperate and began looking for a new home for his young band, until the record company Interscope Records finally took the band under its wing and released their debut album "Sixteen Stone" under its label Trauma Records.

 Rob also had friends in the most famous radio station in the US (and also in the world) KROQ and in order to promote the album he sent them the single "Everything Zen".
 The single got a high rotation in the radio station and along with the rest of the singles "Little Things", "Comedown", "Glycerine" and "Machinehead", the album went straight to number 4 on the Billboard Heatseekers chart and gained much exposure and success.

 Why was it wise that the producers were English?

-Despite the above we think this album has its own uniqueness, true it really sounds like what came out of Seattle but still... the rough guitars here combine a slightly different dynamic with the all so typical grunge roughness and Gavin's voice is mesmerizing and different.
-He tries to scream his soul or sound rough, he sounds rough even when he is clean, he conveys the power and emotion in a wonderful and moving way.
-After this album the band became one of our favorite bands and continued to evolve with each new album that came out.
+Despite the above we think this album has its own uniqueness, true it really sounds like what came out of Seattle but still... the rough guitars here combine a slightly different dynamic with the all-so-typical grunge roughness and Gavin's voice is mesmerizing and different.
+He tries to scream his soul or sound rough, he sounds rough even when he is clean, he conveys power and emotion in a wonderful and moving way.
+After this album, the band became one of our favorite bands and continued to evolve with each new album that came out.